AdrienChampion/induction_for_dummies/monads_in_lean_4/book/src/part1/readme.md

 *maps* as a single one.
 If you are working on a complex structure, a tree for instance, this means one traversal instead of two.

+Also, since functor are expected to respect these properties, users might rely on them which would break their code and cause them to complain profusely.

 <br>

 So, whenever possible we want to prove these properties actually do hold.
 Let's do so with our